 Definitions: The following definitions are from the Supplemental Priorities and apply to the priorities in this notice:

 High-need children and high-need students means children and students at risk of educational failure, such as children and students who are living in poverty, who are English learners, who are far below grade level or who are not on track to becoming college- or career-ready by graduation, who have left school or college before receiving, respectively, a regular high school diploma or a college degree or certificate, who are at risk of not graduating with a diploma on time, who are homeless, who are in foster care, who are pregnant or parenting teenagers, who have been incarcerated, who are new immigrants, who are migrant, or who have disabilities.

-Open educational resources (OER) means teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or repurposing by others.
+Open educational resources (OER) means teaching, learning, and research Start Printed Page 20875resources that reside in the public domain or have been released under an intellectual property license that permits their free use or repurposing by others.

 Program Authority: 20 U.S.C.
 1057-1059d.